Artificial Neural Networks #AILabPage

 How Neural Network Algorithms Works: An Overview

-In short Artificial neural networks (ANNs) are mathematical constructs, originally designed to approximate biological neurons (not a bad attempt though).
-Scientists/researchers are trying to unlock the possibility of a brain-computer interface.
-Possibilities simulating the human brain is not an easy task and may remain like this for the next 50 years or so.
+In short, artificial neural networks (ANNs) are mathematical constructs originally designed to approximate biological neurons (not a bad attempt, though).
+Scientists and researchers are trying to unlock the possibility of a brain-computer interface.
+Possibilities: simulating the human brain is not an easy task and may remain like this for the next 50 years or so.

 What is Deep Learning?

-AILabPage defines Deep learning as “Undeniably a mind-blowing synchronisation technique applied on the bases of 3 foundation pillars large data, computing power, skills (enriched algorithms) and experience which practically has no limits“.
+AILabPage defines deep learning as “undoubtedly a mind-blowing synchronization technique applied on the basis of three foundation pillars: large data, computing power, skills (enriched algorithms), and experience, which practically has no limits“.

-Deep Learning is a subfield of the machine learning domain.
+Deep learning is a subfield of the machine learning domain.
 In deep learning, the computer trains itself to process and learn from data.
-It is entirely concerned with algorithms inspired by the structure and function of artificial neural networks which are inspired by the human brain (inspired only pls).
+It is entirely concerned with algorithms inspired by the structure and function of artificial neural networks, which are inspired by the human brain (inspired only, please).

 “I think people need to understand that deep learning is making a lot of things, behind the scenes, much-better” – Sir Geoffrey Hinton